Skip to main content

 Try Today’s Featured Level I Practice Question

-2024 CFA Level I Corporate Issuers Topic Readings
+CFA Level I Corporate Finance Topic Readings

-Corporate Structures and Ownership
+Organizational Forms, Corporate Issuer Features, and Ownership

 This reading considers a company’s different stakeholders and why conflicts may arise between them.
 A definition of corporate governance develops into a discussion of how this can be used to manage stakeholder conflicts as well as the general benefits and risks of effective or poor corporate governance.